Heal | Learn | Discover

 The Australian Institute of Health Innovation (AIHI) is a research-intensive institute located at Macquarie University, Sydney.
-Proudly supported by the vibrant and rapidly growing Faculty of Medicine and Health Sciences, the Institute conducts world-class research to catalyse performance improvement in healthcare services and systems in Australia and internationally.
+Proudly supported by the vibrant and rapidly growing Faculty of Medicine, Health and Human Sciences, the Institute conducts world-class research to catalyse performance improvement in healthcare services and systems in Australia and internationally.

 AIHI attracts highly skilled clinicians, scientists, engineers, epidemiologists, statisticians and analysts developing expert communities of practice, multi-disciplinary research teams and synergistic networking and co-authorship.